Best refurbished phones Android Central 2021

-Samsung does a few things really well, one being design, and the other being displays.
+Samsung does a few things really well, one is its design, and the other being displays.
 The Galaxy S10e is the child of the standard S10 line and is arguably the most impressive of them all.
 This budget-minded device was a sleeper-hit in 2019, giving you almost all the flagship features at a fraction of the cost.

-LG's V60 didn't receive a lot of attention when it was released early in 2020 and that's honestly a shame.
-While it isn't the best Android phone ever created, it's a really solid device in just about every regard.
+LG's V60 didn't receive a lot of attention when it was released in early 2020, and that's honestly a shame.
+While it isn't the best Android phone ever created, it's an excellent device in just about every regard.
 The metal + glass design looks great, the external speakers are insanely loud, and it has one of the highest-quality headphone jacks around.

-With the Galaxy Note 20 here, that opens the door for the Note 10 to see steeper discounts.
+The Galaxy Note 20's arrival opens the door for the Note 10 to see steeper discounts.
 Despite being locked with a 60Hz refresh rate, that's not the primary reason for grabbing a Note 10.
 The display itself is still gorgeous, Samsung has pushed updates to improve the camera, and it's equipped with the ever-useful S Pen.

 For everything that Google did wrong with the battery on the Pixel 4, it's still a great phone in just about every other facet.
-The camera system is still one of our favorites, especially with Night Sight as newer devices just can't stack up.
-You'll just need want to use some of the cash you've saved to pick up a portable charger.
+The camera system is still one of our favorites, especially with Night Sight, as newer devices just can't stack up.
+You'll just need to use some of the cash you've saved to pick up a portable charger.

 OnePlus regularly makes some of the best value flagships on the market, but if the OnePlus 8 Pro is a bit too rich for your blood, we recommend looking into a refurbished 7T.
 The OnePlus 7T's design is still modern in 2020, thanks to its small waterdrop notch and sleek glass back.
 It has a Snapdragon 855+ CPU, 90Hz AMOLED display, 8GB of RAM, and 128GB of storage.